Wednesday, April 12, 2023

 OpenAI.
 (2023).
 ChatGPT (April 12 version) [Large language model]. https://chat.openai.com/chat

-APA recommended placing the full ChatGPT in an appendix because the information is not available to the reader and the text can change in response to a future prompt.
-In the quote above, I omitted the opinion in the final sentence, which was not directly related to my quest for a definition.
-In a paper, I would provide the complete text in an Appendix.
+APA recommended placing the full ChatGPT response in an appendix because the information is not available to the reader and the text can change in response to a future prompt.
+In the example quoted above, I omitted the opinion in the final sentence, which was not directly related to my quest for a definition.
+In a manuscript, I would provide the complete text in an Appendix as follows:

 Appendix A